Error handling for remote module rendering in Module Federation.

 Block then Enable

-React's ErrorBoundary serves as the last line of defense for handling component-level errors.
-In scenarios involving dynamic loading of remote modules (such as lazy loading), it helps us capture and handle rendering errors of remote modules while providing graceful degradation.
+React's ErrorBoundary is the last line of defense for handling component-level errors, in the dynamic loading scenario of remote modules (such as lazy loading), it can help us capture and process the rendering errors of remote modules and provide graceful degradation.

-Setting up ErrorBoundary for components is suitable for scenarios involving dynamic import of remote modules, such as lazy loading scenarios.
+Setting ErrorBoundary for components is suitable for dynamic import remote module scenarios, such as lazy loading scenarios.

-Additionally, after setting up ErrorBoundary for the component itself, you can handle error fallbacks without relying on the errorLoadRemote hook.
-This utilizes React's native features to provide error fallback for your components.
+Moreover, after setting ErrorBoundary for components, you can avoid relying on the errorLoadRemote hook for error fallback, which is a feature of React itself to provide error fallback for your components.

 // App.tsx